 (C) Stock and stock options.

-Any Proposed changes to, additions, or deletions of historical test period or base period compensation programs should be explained in detail with the proposed effective date identified.
-Any Assumptions or forecasted data shall be explained in detail.(13) Regarding benefits provided by the utility to employees in the historical test period or base period, the following:
+Proposed changes to, additions of, or deletions of historical test period or base period compensation programs shall be explained in detail with the proposed effective date identified.
+Assumptions or forecasted data shall be explained in detail.

+(13) Regarding benefits provided by the utility to employees in the historical test period or base period, the following:

 (A) A list of the categories of benefits.